ronzso29/AIDungeon-Uncensored/README.md

 ## This fork removes the profanity filter entirely.

 Please note: if you are offended at all by the output that is produced, I encourage you to visit the upstream repository instead, and run that repo.
-I have no control over what is produced, and neither does upstream.
+I have no control over what output is produced, and neither does upstream.
 You have been warned.

+Quick disclaimer: I have no affiliation with Nick Walton.
+I made this repo to remove censorship, and that's it.
+If you have issues with the game itself, please open an issue on the main repository, as I will be providing no further support for this repo beyond keeping it up-to-date and free of censorship.

+Note: This repo will be kept up-to-date with upstream, minus the ProfanityFilter features.

 ### Original Description